Flood Advisory Issued for Island of Hawai‘i

-The National Weather Service has issued a Flood Advisory for the Island of Hawai‘i until 9:45 p.m.
+The National Weather Service has issued a Flood Advisory for the Island of Hawaii until 4:30 p.m.

-At 6:47 p.m., radar indicated heavy rain near Pāhoa.
-Rain was falling at a rate of around 2 inches per hour.
-Minor flooding of low lying and poor drainage areas can be expected.
+At 1:36 p.m, radar indicated heavy showers and thunderstorms over interior Big Island and along Ka‘ū and Puna slopes, with the heaviest rainfall falling at rates in excess of 2 inches per hour.

+The most persistent rainfall has been near Volcano.
+Additional heavy rainfall is expected through much of the afternoon and may affect the Hilo area.

 PRECAUTIONARY/PREPAREDNESS ACTIONS